deltachat/deltachat-pages/en/help.md

 ### How can I change my account to a different e-mail address?

-1. Change your address at the “Password and Account” seetings screen in Delta Chat, enter your password (and if necessary, server settings) for the new account
+1. Change your address in “Settings - Password and Account” and enter the password of your new account (and if necessary, server settings).
+   You will get an information notice about the fact that you are moving to a new address.
+   An additional notice will also show up in your "Device messages" chat.

-2. If possible, make your old e-mail provider forward all e-mails to your new email address
+2. If possible, let your old e-mail provider forward all messages to your new address.

 3. Tell your contacts that you changed your address.
-If you write this to a guranteed end-to-end encrypted group, they will acknowledge this automatically.
+   Writing to guaranteed end-to-end encrypted chats and groups, will make them notice your move automatically and they will continue chatting with you using your new address.

+Note that Delta Chat will not retrieve messages anymore from your old e-mail provider.
+If you didn't configure your e-mail provider to forward messages (step 2.) only those contacts to whom you sent a message in a guaranteed end-to-end encrypted chat will send messages to your new address.

-To learn about the details behind this, [read our blogpost on it](https://delta.chat/en/2022-09-14-aeap).
+To learn more about this the details behind this, [read our blogpost on it](https://delta.chat/en/2022-09-14-aeap).